nielssorensen/OpenEmu-wiki/NEW-UI-BUILD-(25TH-JAN-2012).md

 19 -	<strike>Be careful with the column gridlines, the last most column shouldn't have a gridline on its far right side (this applies to the list portion of coverflow as well)..</strike>

-20 -	There is an alignment issue with items in list view.
+20 -	<strike>There is an alignment issue with items in list view.
 The image below best explains it, but the list of games should be left aligned to the column header name (careful some
 	fields are right aligned such as the Play Count column.. so refer to the mockups!).
-The red line in the image below demonstrates the alignment issue..
+The red line in the image below demonstrates the alignment issue..</strike>

 21 -	We should also define as a group what columns we need to have.
 My mockups have columns for: Name (game Name), Rating, No. of Save Games and Play Count.
 	The live version has additional columns for: 'System' and 'Last Played' date.
 (I'd like to format that field better e.g. 20th Feb 2012 if possible).